-One hippo can also consume up to 150 pounds of food per day (almost 70 kg per day).
-Feeding takes place as the sun goes down for the Hippo, as they remain in the water most of the day to stay cool.
-Once dusk is setting though they go to land so that they can search for food.
+Most of the feeding takes place as the sun goes down for the Hippo, as they remain in the water most of the day to stay calm.
+Once dusk is setting though, they go to land to search for food.

 Besides grass, what do hippos eat?

-They very seldom consume any type of plants that are found in the water, even though they are often accessible.
-Experts don’t readily understand why they don’t consume them.
-They will though if they are finding food on land to be scarce.
-They are mainly sleeping for most of those daylight hours when they emerge in the water.
+They seldom consume any type of plants found in the water, even though they are often accessible.
+Experts don’t readily understand why they don’t consume more of them.
+They will, though, if they find food on land to be scarce.
+They mainly sleep for most of those daylight hours when they emerge in the water.

 Do hippos eat meat?

-Since the Hippo is a very large creature, it is often a mistake that people make about its eating habits, or that it is an important part of its diet.
-They think that they consume meat and that is how they get so large.
-However, hippos are herbivores which means they only eat plant life.
-It would be impossible for them to survive by having to capture other living animals.
+Since the Hippo is an enormous creature, people often make mistakes about its eating habits or that it is an essential part of its diet.
+They think they consume meat, which is how they get so large.
+However, hippos are mainly herbivores which means they only eat plant life.
+It would be impossible for them to survive by capturing other living animals.